 Chilling Requirements: Stone fruit trees such as peaches develop their vegetative and fruiting buds in the summer, and as winter approaches, the buds go dormant in response to both shorter days and cooler temperatures.
 These buds remain dormant until they have accumulated sufficient chilling hours (temperatures of 45 °F or less).
 Varieties with low chilling requirements are recommended for coastal areas.
 As long as there have been sufficient chilling hours, leaves and buds develop normally.
 Without enough chilling hours, trees may develop one or more of the following symptoms: (1) delayed leafing out and flowering; (2) reduced fruit set and quality; (3) increased small, misshapen fruit (“buttoning”).

-Lovell: For most of South Carolina, has been the best rootstock.
+Lovell: For most of South Carolina, it has been the best rootstock.

 Nemaguard: This rootstock is used in the Coastal Plains, because of widespread root-knot nematode problems.